DIAGNijmegen/website-content/content/pages/news/dkf-kolff-2021.md

 title: DKF Kolff+ Success Accelerator Grant for improved kidney transplant diagnostics using AI
 date: 2021-12-10
-description: The DKF awarded the grant to CPG’s Meyke Hermsen, Dominique van Midden and Jeroen van der Laak, for their proposal to use AI for improved histopathologic kidney biopsy assessment.
+description: The DKF awarded the grant to CPG’s Meyke Hermsen, Dominique van Midden, and Jeroen van der Laak for their proposal to use AI for improved histopathologic kidney biopsy assessment.
 picture: news/DKF_Kolff_I.jpg
 groups: diag, pathology